KingVentrix007/AthenX-2.0/README.md

 ### Modifying

-Simply add any changes you want then and save them, the type 'make run' and watch you change come to life (or not).
+Simply add any changes you want then and save them, then type 'make run' and watch you change come to life (or not).

 ## Roadmap